 - Store at room temperature.

-- Protect from heat.

-- Keep all drugs in a safe place.
-Keep all drugs out of

-- the reach of children and pets. - Throw away unused or expired drugs.
+Do not freeze. - Protect from light. - Keep all drugs in a safe place.
+Keep all drugs out of the reach of children and pets. - Throw away unused or expired drugs.
 Do not flush down a toilet or pour down a drain unless you are told to do so.
 Check with your pharmacist if you have questions about the best way to throw out drugs.
 There may be drug take-back programs in your area.